 Before packing, check the weather conditions in Thailand.
 If you’re traveling during the rainy season and plan a lot of walking, consider packing waterproof shoes.

-If you plan on doing water sports, diving, or other special activities, pack according.
+Pack according if you plan on doing water sports, diving, or other special activities.

 Attending a formal event such as fine dining or during your stay in Thailand?
 Although Thailand doesn’t usually have strict requirements for footwear, consider bringing some smart shoes to look the part.